jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 105B Appointment of auditors
 (1) The Director-General may appoint auditors under this Act.
 (2) The Director-General may appoint as auditors only those persons who have appropriate experience, technical competence, and qualifications relevant to the audits.
-(3) Auditors may, but need not, be persons who are employed under the State Sector Act 1988 or by a regional council.
+(3) Auditors may, but need not, be persons who are employed under the Public Service Act 2020 or by a regional council.

 ### 105C Audits
 (1) The Director-General must set terms of reference for audits.